Hirabayashi v. United States: Later developments

-This case has been largely overshadowed by Korematsu v.
-United States, decided the following term, in which the Court directly addressed the constitutionality of the removal of Japanese Americans from the West Coast.
-But, though the Korematsu case (challenging the exclusion portion of Executive Order 9066) overshadowed the Hirabayashi case (challenging only the curfew portion of the order), the Court's opinion in Korematsu cited its Hirabayashi ruling, upholding the restrictions placed on Japanese Americans.
+This case was largely overshadowed by the 1944 case Korematsu v.
+United States, in which the Court directly addressed the constitutionality of the removal of Japanese Americans from the West Coast.
+The Court's opinion in Korematsu cited its ruling in Hirabayashi in upholding the restrictions placed on Japanese Americans.

-The Hirabayashi case is notable also in that the three dissenters in Korematsu, Justices Roberts, Jackson, and Murphy had either been persuaded by fellow justices to vote with the majority or, in the case of Murphy, to concur.
-An article by historian Sidney Fine published in Pacific Historical Review in May 1964, "Mr. Justice Murphy and the Hirabayashi Case", pp. 195–209, shows how that Justice's initial draft opinion was a vigorous dissent, but that he eventually yielded to the arguments of his fellow Justices and issued a concurrence – which, in Fine's view, "bore a striking resemblance to the dissenting opinion he had intended to issue."
-In the Korematsu decision, Murphy's dissent was vehement, calling the majority opinion "legalization of racism."
+Hirabayashi is notable also in that the three dissenters in Korematsu, Justices Roberts, Jackson, and Murphy, all voted with the majority or, in the case of Murphy, concurred.
+An article by historian Sidney Fine published in Pacific Historical Review in May 1964, "Mr. Justice Murphy and the Hirabayashi Case", pp. 195–209, shows how Justice Murphy's initial draft opinion was a vigorous dissent, but that he eventually yielded to the arguments of his fellow justices and issued a concurrence which, in Fine's view, "bore a striking resemblance to the dissenting opinion he had intended to issue."
+In Korematsu, however, Murphy's dissented vehemently, calling the majority opinion "legalization of racism."

-In 1986 and 1987, Hirabayashi's convictions on both charges were overturned by the U.S. District Court in Seattle and the Federal Appeals Court, because evidence arose that the Solicitor General's office (led by Charles H. Fahy) had cited examples of Japanese American sabotage in its 1943–44 Supreme Court arguments, despite having researched and debunked all the rumored incidents.
-In 2011, the Acting Solicitor General officially confessed error in that regard.
+In 1986 and 1987, Hirabayashi's convictions on both charges were overturned by the U.S. District Court in Seattle and the Federal Appeals Court, because evidence arose that the Solicitor General's office (led by Charles H. Fahy) had cited examples of Japanese American sabotage in its 1943–44 Supreme Court arguments that it had researched and knew were all groundless.
 The United States Court of Appeals for the Ninth Circuit issued the final decision as Hirabayashi v.
 United States in 1987.
+In 2011, Acting Solicitor General Neal Katyal officially confessed error in that regard.

 In May 2012, President Obama posthumously awarded Gordon Hirabayashi the Presidential Medal of Freedom, America's highest civilian honor.

-Eleven lawyers who had represented Fred Korematsu, Gordon Hirabayashi, and Minoru Yasui in successful efforts in lower federal courts to nullify their convictions for violating military curfew and exclusion orders sent a letter, dated January 13, 2014, to Solicitor General Donald Verrilli Jr. In light of the appeal proceedings before the U.S. Supreme in Hedges v.
+Eleven lawyers who had represented Fred Korematsu, Hirabayashi, and Yasui in successful efforts in lower federal courts to nullify their convictions for violating military curfew and exclusion orders sent a letter, dated January 13, 2014, to Solicitor General Donald Verrilli Jr. In light of the appeal proceedings before the U.S. Supreme Court in Hedges v.
 Obama, the lawyers asked Verrili to request the Supreme Court to overrule its 1943 decisions in Korematsu, Hirabayashi and Yasui.
-If the Solicitor General shouldn't do this, they asked that the United States government "make clear" that the federal government "does not consider the internment decisions as valid precedent for governmental or military detention of individuals or groups without due process of law [...]."
+If the Solicitor General would not make this request, they asked instead that the United States government "make clear" that the federal government "does not consider the internment decisions as valid precedent for governmental or military detention of individuals or groups without due process of law [...]."

+In 2018, the Supreme Court overruled Korematsu in Trump v.
+Hawaii, with Justice John Roberts' majority opinion stating that "Korematsu was gravely wrong the day it was decided, has been overruled in the court of history, and—to be clear—'has no place in law under the Constitution'" (quoting Justice Robert H. Jackson's Korematsu dissent).
+Scholars disagreed about whether this constituted "an actual overturning of Korematsu or merely disapproving dictum" until Students for Fair Admissions v.
+Harvard (2023) confirmed Hawaii "overruled" Korematsu.